ipfs-inactive/blog/content/post/84-ipfs-weekly-39.md

 ### go-ds-crdt: A distributed key-value store implementation for IPFS
 [go-ds-crdt](https://discuss.ipfs.io/t/go-ds-crdt-a-distributed-key-value-store-implementation-for-ipfs/5239) is the new datastore backend for the IPFS Cluster shared state. go-ds-crdt provides a distributed key-value store using CRDTs and implements the Datastore interface.
 The idea is that any datastore can now be replaced by a replicated datastore.
 [Read more about go-ds-crdt](https://github.com/ipfs/go-ds-crdt).

 ### Storage Driver: Add an IPFS driver
 Earlier this week, Docker received [a pull request](https://github.com/docker/distribution/pull/2906) to add an IPFS storage driver to the Docker registry.
 The pr would allow for a swarm of Docker registries to share an underlying, content-addressed storage layer out of the box.
 Pretty exciting stuff!

-## Meet Pedro Santos
+## Meet Pedro Santos, developer of Discussify

 Next week, [the IPFS Weekly call](https://github.com/ipfs/team-mgmt#-ipfs-weekly-call--formerly-known-as-ipfs-all-hands-call) welcomes [Pedro Santos](https://github.com/pedromiguelss), a front-end developer holding Advanced Studies (3rd cycle) in Informatics Engineering (having already completed his first year in the Doctoral Program in Informatics Engineering).
 Pedro graduated in Computer Engineering from the Integrated Masters in Informatics and Computing Engineering, at the Faculdade de Engenharia da Universidade do Porto (FEUP).
 Pedro is joining the weekly call to present a walkthrough on [IPFS and Discussify’s browser extension app](https://github.com/ipfs-shipyard/discussify-browser-extension).
 Don’t miss it!

 ## IPFS in the wild
 *Do you follow [IPFS on Twitter](https://twitter.com/IPFSbot)?
 For the latest mentions of IPFS in the news, check our Twitter feed or see the [latest articles on Awesome IPFS](https://awesome.ipfs.io/categories/articles/).*

 + [IPSE: A Safe Search Engine Based On IPFS and Blockchain](https://medium.com/@ipse_io/ipse-a-safe-search-engine-based-on-ipfs-and-blockchain-91b7b4644a3c), 19 Apr 2019
 + [Make A Discord Bot That Can Upload, Pin, and Search IPFS](https://medium.com/@rtradetech/make-a-discord-bot-that-can-upload-pin-and-search-ipfs-7ec59c070cda), 17 Apr 2019